 Often we resign our power to change our experience with an attitude of – You cannot change the past.
-Even among therapists there is the unspoken consensus that trauma can be managed, but cannot be healed; that one can overcome the victimhood and become a survivor, but can never leave the trauma behind altogether.
+Even among therapists there is the unspoken consensus that trauma can be managed, but cannot be fully healed; that one can overcome the victimhood and become a survivor, but can never leave the trauma behind altogether.
 I am here to assure you – this is not true.
 What makes any event into a trauma is the powerful charge of unresolved negative emotions associated with the traumatic event.
 What if I told you that regardless of how horrific the event was, without the charge of anger, fear, guilt, shame and hurt accompanying the memory of this event, the event itself is just a memory that can remain archived in the annals of your mind just like any other memory, without disrupting your current wellbeing?
 Without the charge of unresolved negative emotions the trauma becomes powerless over you and you regain the power over your life.

 How can we resolve trauma?